1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

-Prior to law school, Ms. Bedard worked as a legislative assistant for a member of Congress in Washington, D.C. and was responsible for legislation involving healthcare, energy, the environment, agriculture, education, labor, and technology.
+Prior to law school, Stephanie worked as a legislative assistant for a member of Congress in Washington, D.C., where she was responsible for legislation involving healthcare, energy, the environment, education, labor, and technology.

-University of Virginia, B.A., English and French (2011) with high distinction
+University of Virginia B.A.
+(2011) English and French, with high distinction

 U.S. District Court for the Northern District of Georgia (2017)